adinrama20/adinramaar20/README.md

 - 👋 Hi, I’m @adinramaar20
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Back-End Feveloper
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning NodeJS & PHP

 <!---
 adinramaar20/adinramaar20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.